Below you will find pages that utilize the taxonomy term “Construction”

 Another weekend was marked by the continuation of work.
 This time in addition to Tomek, the senior of the Mrugalski family - Tadeusz - took part in the work.
 Thanks to his invaluable experience, we managed to solve several problems, significantly pushed forward the construction of the building skeleton.
 And Tomek learned a few tricks.

 Arms and legs, or something about stability.
-The built skeleton of the building appears to be stable.

 It takes two

-Before The initial state of the contruction was not an optimistic one.
+The initial state of the contruction was not an optimistic one.
 Foundation blocks, on which four anchored joists were laid.
 Plus four corner posts and a few fittings installed.
 Well, that’s something to start with.
 Fortunately, this would soon change dramatically.
 A long weekend was approaching, and I had an ace up my sleeve - my childhood friend Łukasz Kufliński decided to offer me his long weekend and together we would move the construction forward.

 Foundations